AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 You can easily test if your contract should or shouldn't raise an exception (i.e., for `require()`/`assert()`/`revert()` statements; `throw` on previous versions of Solidity).

-This topic was first written about by guest writer Simon de la Rouviere in his tutorial Testing for Throws in Truffle Solidity Tests.
+This topic was first written about by guest writer Simon de la Rouviere in his tutorial Testing for Throws in platon truffle Solidity Tests.
 N.B. that the tutorial makes heavy use of exceptions via the deprecated keyword `throw`, replaced by `revert()`, `require()`, and `assert()` starting in Solidity v0.4.13.

 Also, since Solidity v0.4.17, a function type member was added to enable you to access a function selector (e.g.: `this.f.selector`), and so, testing for throws with external calls has been made much easier:
 ```solidity